Charles Kwan: 1992 Japanese Touring Car Championship

-Charles Kwan shared a BMW M3 at Team Over Take with fellow Hong Kong drivers Kevin Wong and Macau driver Winston Mak in the 1992 Japanese Touring Car Championship.
+Kwan shared a BMW M3 at Team Over Take with fellow Hong Kong drivers Kevin Wong and Macau driver Winston Mak in the 1992 Japanese Touring Car Championship.

 South East Asia Touring Car Zone Challenge

 Charles Kwan driving his BMW M3 in the SEATCZC for Three Crowns Racing.

-In 1994, he competed in the South East Asian Touring Car Zone Challenge (SEATCZC), driving a BMW M3 for Three Crowns Racing.
+In 1994, Kwan competed in the South East Asian Touring Car Zone Challenge (SEATCZC), driving a BMW M3 for Three Crowns Racing.
 In the Zhuhai street race supporting the BPR Global GT Series, Kwan had qualified his BMW M3 second on the grid.
 Right at the race start, both Kwan and fourth place starter Henry Lee Junior were hit by Thailand's S. Prutirat and Man Manit, who drove Mercedes Benz 190Es for AIM Motorsport and were on pole position and third place.
 Both Kwan and Lee retired as a direct result.
 In a 2006 interview with Car Plus magazine, Kwan said he still considers that to be his most memorable race, due to the unsporting behaviour against him.

 Kwan went on to become a three-time champion of the SEATCZC from 1997 to 1999, driving a Super Touring BMW 318i for EKS Motorsport and sponsored by Total/Fina.